Changeover time matrix

 Always have a cheaper next move ready

-For any product currently running, the row shows every option and its cost.
-When a batch finishes early and the schedule has flex, the matrix tells you the cheapest thing to run next.
+For any product running, the row shows every option and its cost.
+Batch finishes early?
+Matrix picks the cheapest next run.

 4 hours 48 minutes saved.
 Same products.
 Different order.

-The sequence below runs the same five products.
-The only variable is the order — chosen by batch size versus chosen by the changeover time matrix.
+Same five products.
+Only the order changes — batch size vs. changeover time matrix.

 Before — by batch size